 In July, Dr Nadine Andrews and I will be talking about psychological aspects of anticipating disruption and collapse as well as the role of collective trauma in shaping our reactions and the implications for how we help each-other.
 In addition to ways of healing inherited trauma, we will discuss the benefit of Taoist physical arts practices for energetic sensitivity of – and between – self and others.
 Nadine is the research lead for Scotland’s Climate Assembly and co-chair of the Climate Psychology Alliance Scotland.
 See the video of the Q&A.

 In September, Dr Malika Virah-Sawmy and I will be talking about her journey moving between on mainstream climate adaptation on the one hand, and her facilitation work to help practitioners and policy making make decisions not only from an automatic or deliberative place of cognition but also from a place of meta awareness, that can hold climate anxiety and uncertainty on the other.
-Malika is an expert in sustainable development and climate adaptation, now working as an academic after decades with environmental groups in Africa, and is on the Holding Group of the Deep Adaptation Forum..
+Malika is an expert in sustainable development and climate adaptation, now working as a facilitator and an academic after decades with environmental groups in Africa, and is on the Holding Group of the Deep Adaptation Forum.
+Register on eventbrite.com.